How to implement a navigation redesign on an e-commerce website

 When planning your navigation, it is worth keeping the following aspects in mind:

-• Keeping it simple.
-I repeat it endlessly - the best menus are simple and easy to understand.
+- Keeping it simple — the best menus are simple and easy to understand.
 Avoid over-complicating things.

-During implementation, it is a good idea to create something like a navigation prototype, run tests on a selected group of real users.
+During implementation, it is a good idea to create something like a navigation prototype and run tests on a selected group of real users.

 During implementation, it is crucial to keep SEO in mind.
-In short, correct URLs, titles, working internal linking, redirects to new addresses are important to start with.
+Correct URLs, titles, working internal linking, redirects to new addresses are important to start with.
 Ultimately, the new menu is a great opportunity to perform a site audit and seal the full optimisation.
+This connects directly to the quality of content itself — good content on the website and a well-structured navigation work together to guide users toward conversion.

 In most cases, it is a good idea to write out the menu in the form of a table where the before and after versions of the changes are in two blocks.
-You can include a summary of the information - what needs to be done, who is responsible for realising the work, you can include a link to Trello.
-The whole thing is then clear and easy to read.
+You can include a summary of the information — what needs to be done, who is responsible, a link to Trello.
 When creating such a table, it is worth taking the time to re-examine the phrases.
 Often, the 'old' menu was created quite some time ago and search trends have already changed.
-A more accurate selection of phrases is related to further necessary work - e.g. ordering optimised content (for category descriptions), but it also translates into increased positions in the organic results and reduced costs for adverts.
-Concrete benefits that are achieved by the way, so to speak.
+A more accurate selection of phrases translates into increased positions in the organic results and reduced costs for adverts.

 Testing the new site navigation

-As digital marketing consultant I recommend testing in two ways.
+As a digital marketing consultant I recommend testing in two ways.
 The first aspect is to analyse and check the correct implementation of the new navigation.
-Such tests includes an analysis of the creation of orphan pages,
+Such tests include an analysis of the creation of orphan pages:

-• detect overlooked duplicates detect drops in SERP position and enable dynamic action to be taken to remedy this.
+- detect overlooked duplicates, detect drops in SERP position and enable dynamic action to remedy this.

-navigation should be intuitive.
-If you make changes without testing - the elements introduced can be confusing or frustrating
+- Lack of usability testing — navigation should be intuitive.
+If you make changes without testing, the elements introduced can be confusing or frustrating.